nathansttt/hearts/README.md

 PIMC MCTS Hearts Player
 Nathan Sturtevant

+This software is provided under the GNU General Public License v3.0

 This is the historical Hearts program that I developed as part of my PhD thesis, and in subsequent years.
 I've extraced here the basic files needed to compile and run players against each other with basic/reasonable settings.